proxyco/android-sdk-id/README.md

 -   `22`: Generic error, something unexpected went wrong.
 -   `23`: Location permission is denied.
 -   `24`: Location Services permission is denied.
--   `152`: User does not have the permission to access the scanned device.

 You can also register a listener for the BLE client through the Proxy SDK.
 To do so, instantiate a `RxBleClientStateListener` and call: